 ABOUT US

-OUR VISION: a more peaceful future based on equal rights, dignity and safety for All
+OUR VISION: a more peaceful future based on equal rights, dignity, safety, and self-determination for all the people living between the Jordan River and the Mediterranean Sea.

 So far political initiatives and peace processes have failed in resolving the long-lasting and most polarizing conflicts of our times.
 Today, the hope for a peaceful and sustainable Israeli-Palestinian coexistence lies in the work of grassroots and civil society initiatives.
 People to people connections and transformations will foster positive changes in the Israeli and Palestinian societies.